algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 $$ U = K_{p} e(t) + K_{i} \int_{0}^{t} e(x) dx + K_{d} \frac{de(t)}{dt} $$

-To use a PID controller, you need to tune it, by setting the constants, $K_{p}$, $K_{i}$, and $K_{d}$.
+To use a PID controller, you need to tune it by setting the constants, $K_{p}$, $K_{i}$, and $K_{d}$.
 There are multiple methods of tuning like, manual tuning, Ziegler–Nichols, Tyreus Luyben, and more.

-The uses of PID controllers are theoretically any process which has mesurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed, and more.
+The uses of PID controllers are theoretically any process which has measurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed and more.

 ## The Algorithm

-Luckily the algorithm is very simple, You just need to make the PID equation discrete.
+Luckily the algorithm is very simple, you just need to make the PID equation discrete.
-Thus, the equation looks like this,
+Thus, the equation looks like this:

 $$ U = K_{p} e(t_{j}) + \sum_{l=0}^{j} K_{i} e(t_{l}) \Delta t + K_{d} \frac{e(t_{j-1}) - e(t_{j})}{\Delta t}. $$